RaspberryPiFoundation/scratch-curriculum/en-GB/paint-box/Paint Box - notes.md

 #Resources
 For this project, Scratch 2 should be used.
 Scratch 2 can either be used online at [jumpto.cc/scratch-on](http://jumpto.cc/scratch-on) or can be downloaded from [jumpto.cc/scratch-off](http://jumpto.cc/scratch-off) and used offline.

-You can find a completed version of this project <a href="http://scratch.mit.edu/projects/63473366/#editor">online</a>, or it can be downloaded by clicking the 'Download Project Materials' link for this project, which contains:
+You can find a completed version of this project <a href="http://scratch.mit.edu/projects/63473366/#editor">online</a>, or it can be downloaded by clicking the 'Project Materials' link for this project, which contains:

 + PaintBox.sb2